git-steven/git-steven.github.io/_posts/2024-03-29-fast-api-with-jwt.md

 from fast_api_jwt.utils.jwt_util import JWTUtil
 ```

 Here are a few of the tests that can be found within [test_router_account.py](https://github.com/tangledpath/fast-api-jwt/blob/article1/fast_api_jwt/tests/test_router_account.py).
-The make sure that results are returned if the JWT and API Key are correct, and that we fail gracefully if something isn't correct.
+They make sure that results are returned if the JWT and API Key are correct, and that we fail gracefully if something isn't correct.

 ```python
 # fast_api_jwt/tests/test_router_account.py